xcp-ng/uefistored/README.md

 $ XCP_NG_IP=192.168.0.17 make deploy
 ```

-## OVMF and varstored-ng
+## OVMF and uefistored

 OVMF's XenVariable module implements the UEFI Variables service (see the UEFI
 v2 spec).
 When a call is made to the UEFI Variables service, XenVariable
-passes the call to varstored-ng via a mechanism of port IO and shared memory.
+passes the call to uefistored via a mechanism of port IO and shared memory.

 For example, when OVMF makes a GetVariable call, XenVariable packages a call ID
 indicating "GetVariable" and the arguments of the call onto a memory page that
-is shared with varstored-ng [1].
+is shared with uefistored [1].
 It writes the address of that shared memory
-to port 0x100, which Xen routes to varstored-ng.  varstored-ng then grabs the
+to port 0x100, which Xen routes to uefistored.  uefistored then grabs the
 memory location, maps it in, and handles the request resident in it.
 Once it
 has been handled and the response has been loaded into the shared memory, an
 event channel notification is used to indicate to the guest that its
 GetVariable request has been served and the response is ready for processing.

-[1] varstored-ng uses the `xenforeignmemory_map()` API to map in the
+[1] uefistored uses the `xenforeignmemory_map()` API to map in the
     OVFM memory page that XenVariable uses.
 XenVariable communicates
-    the location of this page to varstored-ng using port IO caught by
+    the location of this page to uefistored using port IO caught by
-    a IOREQ server initialized by varstored-ng.
+    a IOREQ server initialized by uefistored.

 ## UEFI Notes

 ### Authenticated Variables

+NOT SUPPORTED YET.

 When a variable is to be authenticated using `EFI_VARIABLE_AUTHENTICATION_2` it
 must be packaged into an `EFI_VARIABLE_AUTHENTICATION_2` decriptor (define by